walkingshamrock/cmdhistory.nvim/README.md

 })
 ```

-Then, restart Neovim to load the plugin.
+Restart Neovim to load the plugin.

 ## Usage

-After installation, the plugin will automatically start managing your command history.
+Once installed, the plugin automatically manages your command history.
 Use the following commands to interact with it:

-- `:CmdHistory` - Open the command history window.
+- `:CmdHistory` - Opens the command history window.
-- `:CmdHistoryClear` - Clear the command history.
+- `:CmdHistoryClear` - Clears the command history.

+In the command history window:
+- Press `Enter` to execute the selected command.
+- Press `Shift-Enter` to edit the selected command.

 ## License